 No, we don’t.
 Fly fishermen are however most welcome to join us with their own tackle.

 Indeed!
 We make sure we have enough Balboa and that it is ice cold.
 Nothing like a cold beer after a kayak fishing session in the tropics!
 These are meant for consumption at Home Dock and may not be taken off site.
 Coffee and filtered water are also available for free.

 Yes.
 From the day you arrive, you can store your gear at Home Dock.
 During fishing sessions, you can safely store personal belongings also, if not stored at the hotel.

 It is literally in sight, a short 300m walk.

 Yes, but only for casual fishing on light tackle along the nearby mangroves.
-Our daily fishing takes place approximately 10NM or more from Home Dock, hence the custom mothership to get there and back in style.
+Our daily fishing takes place far from Home Dock – too far to pedal there – hence the custom mothership to get there and back in style.

 You can rent rods from us.
 The cost is $50 per rod for the adventure.
 We use tried and tested brands with enough backbone to tame a Tarpon.
 When you book your adventure, we will discuss detail specs as well as pairing suggestions.
 Clients are of course more than welcome to bring their own rods.

 Clients bring their own reels, lines, leader lines and terminal tackle.
 We will supply you with a list of suggestions to give you the best chance of success.